June 10, 2018

 f fa2fff3 CSS tweaks

-Consequently, our branch will contain a single meaningful commit on top of all the latest upstream changes.
-We push, open a pull request, get some code reviews and when everything is said and done, merge working_branch into master.
+As a result our branch will contain a single meaningful commit on top of all the latest upstream changes.

 Terminal